Darkhan2123/OurChat/README.md

 # OurChat
 Our Web-Dev Endterm Project

 A small functional person-to-person message center application built using Angular and Django.
-It has a REST API and uses WebSockets to notify clients of new messages and avoid polling.